GLOBAL MARKETS-Wall St joins global stocks slide; euro, bonds rise

 By Michael Connor

-Wall Street equity indexes fell in trading clouded by concerns about global growth and ahead of a speech later Thursday by Federal Reserve Chair Janet Yellen that comes a week after the U.S. central bank shook markets by keeping in place near-zero interest rates.
+Wall Street equity indexes fell more than 1 percent in early trading, clouded by concerns about global growth and ahead of a speech later Thursday by Federal Reserve Chair Janet Yellen that comes a week after the U.S. central bank rattled markets by keeping in place near-zero interest rates.

-Shares of Caterpillar fell as much as 8 percent to a five-year low of $64.65.
-The company slashed its revenue forecast for 2015 by $1 billion and said it could cut up to 10,000 jobs through 2018 amid a downturn in mining and energy industries.
+Shares of Caterpillar fell as much as 8 percent to a five-year low of $64.65, knocking 31 points off the Dow Jones Industrial Average.
+The company slashed its revenue forecast for 2015 by $1 billion and said it could cut up to 10,000 jobs through 2018, amid a downturn in the mining and energy industries.

-Tokyo's Nikkei closed down 2.8 percent as Japan returned from an extended break, setting a gloomy tone in Asia and Europe's bourses.
+A 2.2 percent tumble for Tokyo's Nikkei as Japan returned from an extended break set a gloomy tone in Asia and Europe's bourses.

 EMISSIONS TEST SCANDAL

-However, the scandal threatened to widen to VW's rivals, and share prices of BMW, Renault, Fiat and Daimler all ended lower.
+However, the scandal threatened to widen to VW's rivals, and share prices fell 4-5 percent for BMW, Renault , Fiat and Daimler.

-Those declines dragged London's FTSE down 1.2 percent and Frankfurt's DAX and the Paris CAC 40 indices by nearly 2 percent, to leave MSCI's 45-country All World index off 0.9 percent and with a fifth day of losses.
+Those declines dragged London's FTSE, Frankfurt's DAX and Paris's CAC 40 down 0.9, 2.0 and 1.9 percent respectively, to leave MSCI's 45-country All World index off 1 percent and with a fifth day of losses.

 Norway's crown slumped 2 percent after its central bank unexpectedly cut interest rates.